The Happenings on Shaw Hill

 “Am I in Bangor?”

 “Couldn’t the psychiatric hospital in Bangor help me?
-Why do I need to be in Vermont?”
+Why do I need to be in England?”

 Dr. Scotts turned and left the room without saying another word.

 Something wasn’t right.
 There were bars on the window.
 The room and the hallway, that I could see, were darker than a normal hospital would be.
-If I was in Vermont it was not with my consent.
+If I was in London it was not with my consent.
 And who else knew where I was?
 Did Megan?
-I looked out through the bars in my window.
+I looked out through the bars on my window.
 It was a dark, cold winter afternoon.
 In the distance there was a tree line – large pines reaching into the sky and, very faintly, I could see a black bird flying among the trees.
-And in that lone fleeting moment I had another thought that rose from God knows where inside of my head.
-I wished that I was flying away too.
+And in that lone, fleeting moment I had another thought that rose from God knows where inside of my head.

 * * *